afonso/pingo/experiments/galileo/README.md

 | IO19       | GPIO     | gpio58          | -                  | gpio59           | gpio60(H)      | gpio79(H)      | R/F/B           |
 |            | ADC A4   | in_voltage5_raw |                    |                  | gpio60(H)      | gpio79(L)      | -               |
 |            | I2C SCL  | i2c-0           |                    |                  | gpio60(L)      | -              | -               |

+“L” The GPIO is configured as an output, with output level as LOW “H” The GPIO is configured as an output, with output level as HIGH “I” The GPIO is configured as a high-impedance input